-Stephen Holgate is Medical Research Council Clinical Professor of Immunopharmacology and Honorary Consultant Physician within the University’s Faculty of Medicine, Southampton, UK.
+Professor Sir Stephen Holgate is Medical Research Council Clinical Professor of Immunopharmacology and Honorary Consultant Physician within the University’s Faculty of Medicine and University Hospital Southampton NHS Trust.
 He has utilised many approaches to study asthma including epidemiology, genetics, pathology, microbiology and immunology, pharmacology and experimental medicine.
 This research has informed guidelines on asthma management and has identified and validated novel therapeutic targets.
 Earlier this year, he was knighted for services to medical research in the 2020 Queen’s Birthday Honours List

 MA , D.Phil, Dhc, DUniv, DCL(Hon), MD(Hon), DEd(Hon),FRCP, FRCP (Edin), FRCPCH, FFPH(Hon), FRCPI (Hon), FMed Sci, FRSA.